What is Azure Event Grid?

 This image shows how Event Grid connects sources and handlers, and isn't a comprehensive list of supported integrations.

-Currently, the following Azure services support sending events to Event Grid:
+Currently, the following Azure services support sending events to Event Grid.
+For more information about a source in the list, select the link.

 - Azure App Configuration